Chinese authorities seek out COVID protesters

 'FOREIGN FORCES'

-Prominent nationalist bloggers with millions of followers, such as Ren Yi, the grandson of Communist Party leader Ren Zhongyi, and Yu Li, who uses the pen name of Sima Nan, wrote this week that the protests were fomented by "foreign forces".
+Prominent nationalist bloggers, such as Ren Yi, the grandson of Communist Party leader Ren Zhongyi, and Yu Li, who uses the pen name Sima Nan, wrote that the protests were fomented by "foreign forces".

 "What is their purpose?
-On one hand, it is to intensify internal conflicts.
-On the other hand, it is to see if they can completely politicize the issues around our epidemic prevention and health policies," Ren wrote in his "Chairman Rabbit" blog.
+On one hand it is to intensify internal conflicts.
+On the other hand, it is to see if they can completely politicise the issues around our epidemic prevention and health policies," Ren wrote in his blog.

-Chinese authorities regularly warn that "foreign forces" are endangering national security and have accused them of stirring the 2019 pro-democracy Hong Kong protests.
+Authorities regularly warn that "foreign forces" are endangering national security and have accused them of stirring the 2019 democracy protests in Hong Kong.

-"Blaming it on foreign forces is a standard tactic," said Alfred Wu, associate professor at the Lee Kuan Yew School of Public Policy.
-"This is how the party shirks responsibility and rallies people behind it."

-Many analysts say easing the policy could lead to widespread illness and deaths, overwhelming hospitals.
-A strong push on vaccinating the elderly is required before China could even contemplate re-opening, they say.

-In a Tuesday editorial that did not mention the protests, People's Daily, the Party's official newspaper, urged citizens to "unswervingly implement" COVID policies, saying victory comes with "perseverance through thousands of hardships".
+In an editorial that did not mention the protests, People's Daily, the Party's official newspaper, urged citizens to "unswervingly implement" COVID policies.

 "The harder it is, the more you have to grit your teeth," it said.